The Big Book (Alcoholics Anonymous): History

 Bill W. had been a successful Wall Street businessman, but his career was in shambles because of his chronic alcoholism.
-In 1934 he was invited by his friend and drinking buddy Ebby T. to join the Oxford Group, a spiritual movement based on the “Four Absolutes” of honesty, purity, unselfishness, and love.
-Bill W. met Dr. Bob in May 1935, and the men shared their stories with one another.
+In 1934 he was invited by his friend and drinking buddy Ebby Thacher to join the Oxford Group, a spiritual movement based on the “Four Absolutes” of honesty, purity, unselfishness, and love.
+Bill W met Dr. Bob in May 1935, and the men shared their stories with one another.
 The two began to work on how to best approach alcoholics and began trying to help men recover from alcoholism.
 The idea for the book developed when Bill W. and Dr. Bob realized their system had helped over 40 men stay sober for more than 2 years.
 The book was meant to carry their message far and wide.
-Wilson started writing the book in 1938 with the financial support of Charles B. Towns (1862–1947), an expert on alcoholism and drug addiction who was a supporter and creditor of Alcoholics Anonymous and lent Wilson $2500 ($41,870 in 2014 dollar values).
+Wilson started writing the book in 1938 with the financial support of Charles B. Towns (1862–1947), an expert on alcoholism and drug addiction who was a supporter and creditor of Alcoholics Anonymous and lent Wilson $2500.